smeredith/smeredith.github.io/_posts/2021-01-01-interface.md

 The microcontroller triggers a MOSFET to ground the PTT line on the DB-9.
 The SMT MOSFET can sink 300mA from the radio's PTT line to ground, which is plenty for my setup.
-I can also solder in a through-hole BS170 should I need more current, up to 500mA.
+I can also solder in a through-hole BS170 should some future radio need to sink more current, up to 500mA.

 [This article](http://www.masterscommunications.com/products/radio-adapter/faq/hardware-ptt.html) states that the original DRA interface design also used a MOSFET but they switched to a transistor due to RFI affecting the MOSFET's reliability.
 I will stick with my MOSFET for now and see what happens.